-Matching CPT code with an ICD 10 code, this would seem to be a very straightforward process but there are always variations/exceptions to everything.
+Matching CPT code with an ICD 10 code, would seem to be a very straightforward process but there are always variations/exceptions to everything.
 Sometimes, there are related services that the physician is performing, global periods to contend with, etc. Modifiers will clarify extenuating circumstances, which should allow for payment when they otherwise may not.
 That said, the improper use of modifiers can be the cause of claim denials just as not using a modifier can be.
 When using modifiers, make sure you clearly understand what the modifier entails.

 In this, and the following blogs, we identify 10 of the most commonly misused modifiers to help you become more aware of the issues surrounding them.
 We’ll help you understand why they are problematic and how you can use them correctly.

 Modifier 51 is defined as multiple surgeries/procedures.
 Multiple surgeries performed on the same day, during the same surgical session.
-Diagnostic Imaging Services subject to the Multiple Procedure Payment Reduction that are provided on the same day, during the same session by the same provider.
+Diagnostic Imaging Services subject to the Multiple Procedure Payment Reduction that is provided on the same day, during the same session by the same provider.
 Medicare doesn’t recommend reporting Modifier 51 on your claim; our processing system will append the modifier to the correct procedure code as appropriate.

 How it’s misused: This modifier can be misused in several different ways.
 First, you can incorrectly apply it when a procedure is more accurately described with an add-on code.
 Also, you should not use it with an evaluation and management (E/M) service.
 And finally, you might incorrectly apply it to the wrong procedure, especially if you are billing claims for Medicare.